jdmonin/JSettlers2/doc/Readme.developer.md

   https://repo1.maven.org/maven2/com/google/protobuf/protobuf-java/3.0.0/
   into the project's top-level `lib` directory
 - Choose File -> New -> Project... -> Java -> Java Project from Existing Ant Buildfile.
-- Browse to jsettlers-2.x.xx-src/build.xml, select the "javac" task in target "compile".
+- Browse to the cloned repo's `build.xml`, select the "javac" task in target "compile"
 - Check the box "Link to the buildfile in the file system"
 - Hit Finish.
 - Project -> Properties: Resource: Text file encoding: UTF-8 -> OK